WeblateOrg/weblate/docs/admin/install.rst

 Depending on your setup and experience, choose an appropriate installation method for you:

-* :ref:`quick-docker`, recommended for production setups.
+* :doc:`install/docker`, recommended for production setups.

 * Virtualenv installation, recommended for production setups: